-Kratom deaths are incredibly rare.
-Far more dangerous drugs like cocaine and heroin are present in almost all instances.
+Kratom deaths are incredibly rare and the concomitant use of other dangerous drugs like cocaine and heroin are present in almost all instances.

 Kratom comes in four main strains: white, red, green, and yellow.

-White vein kratom is best at simulating the effects of a low dose of kratom.
-This would be the stimulant side of the spectrum: expect potent boosts in energy and focus and an enhanced mood.
+White vein kratom is known for being the most energetic kratom strain.
+White vein strains are commonly possitioned at the stimulant side of the spectrum: expect potent boosts in energy and focus and an enhanced mood.

 Red vein kratom will help users experience the analgesic and anxiolytic aspects of the kratom spectrum.

-Red-veined kratom strains are incredibly popular with those looking to replace pharmacological painkillers and anti-depressants.
-The kratom community is filled with stories of people who’ve made the jump and are much happier for it.
+Red-veined kratom strains are incredibly popular with those looking for relief that hasn’t responded to pharmacological painkillers or antidepressants.
+The kratom community is filled with stories of people who’ve tried red veins and are much relieved.

 Green vein kratom is sort of the in-between of white and red.
 Instead of providing a targeted experience, it will give the users a nice and balanced ride.

-If you want to try out all of the elements of the kratom spectrum equally, then definitely go with green.
+If you want to try out all of the elements of the kratom spectrum equally, then definitely go with a green vein.

-Yellow-vein kratom is like green but less potent — perfect for first-timers or those who have tried kratom and found that they have a sensitivity to it.
+Yellow vein kratom is made out of a mixture of white and red veins— its perfect for first-timers or those who have tried kratom and found that they have a sensitivity to it.